-Join Chris Orwig for an in-depth discussion in this video What is Lightroom Mobile and how does it work?, part of Learn Lightroom Mobile: The Basics.
+Join Chris Orwig for an in-depth discussion in this video What is Lightroom Mobile and how does it work?, part of Learning Lightroom Mobile.

 - So what is Lightroom for Mobile?
 And how does it actually work?
 And what are some of the benefits and limitations of working with this tool?
 Well, in this movie I want to begin to answer those questions.
 Now we already know that we can run Lightroom for Desktop on a laptop or desktop computer, but now what we can do is extend our workflow to working on other devices, like a tablet or phone.
 And this particular workflow it all really hinges upon being connected to the Creative Cloud.
 Now this particular workflow, it begins in Lightroom for Desktop and there one of the things that we often do is we create what's called a collection.